faeitypro/NeuraScan/README.md

 # NeuraScan
-NeuraScan is a powerful cross-platform diagnostic tool designed to retrieve comprehensive hardware and system information from any machine—whether it runs on Windows, Linux, or macOS.
+NeuraScan is a powerful cross-platform diagnostic tool designed to retrieve comprehensive hardware and system information from any machine—whether it runs on Windows, Linux, or macOS. this is not a configuration or gestion app is an material information app.

 🔍 Features:
 ✅ CPU, GPU, RAM, and Disk Information